ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

 - I use pCloud to sync all of my files across devices and to keep all of my files backed up.
 The executable file can be downloaded using [this link](https://www.pcloud.com/download-free-online-cloud-file-storage.html).
 This is an appimage file which means it should be able to run on any Linux distro without any external dependencies.
     - When I execute this file it should prompt to move the file to another location.
 I accept this prompt which allows pCloud to start automatically on system startup.
     - I then sign in and select the "Sync" tab and then select the "Add New Sync" button.
 I select for the local folder `home/$USER/Documents/pCloudLocalLevi` and for the pCloud Drive folder `/pCloudLocalLevi`.
     - The Baloo file extractor will cache all files for searches however that is not a good idea for pCloud or Zotero local storage.
 More information can be found [here](https://community.kde.org/Baloo/Configuration#Exclude_Folders).
+If you want to see what is being indexed you can use the command `balooctl monitor`.
+You can get some basic status using the `balooctl status` command.
+The command `balooctl purge` will delete the indexed files and restart indexing.
+To disable baloo use `balooctl disable`.
+To see more command options use the `balooctl` command.
 To stop this use the command below:

         ```sh
-        echo 'exclude folders[$e]=$HOME/pCloudDrive/,$HOME/Zotero/
+        echo 'exclude folders[$e]=$HOME/pCloudDrive/,$HOME/Zotero/,$HOME/yay/,$HOME/,$HOME/.*,$HOME/*.*,$HOME/*.**
         ' >> ~/.config/baloofilerc
         ```